-At one of my clients there was dissatisfaction with the current system; however, the system had not been upgraded for roughly thirteen years.
-Compared to the new system we were installing, it had an old user interface and was dated in some ways.
-Rather than installing an application, a better choice would have been to simply pay to upgrade the current system, because after several months working with me and seeing all the limitations of the new system, one of the business leads said “can we go back to the old system?”
-This was said only partially in jest, because the new system was going to set the company back in a number of ways, and it was difficult for me to see how the company was even going to be able to get a payback from the software that I was helping them implement.
-The older software was a better fit for their needs and they had already been trained on how to use it.
-Once again, the executives for this company had no idea what they actually bought, but instead had been persuaded to buy the new application on the basis of hype and one particular vendor being “hot” in the market.
+There was dissatisfaction with the current system; however, the system had not been upgraded for roughly thirteen years.
+Compared to the new system we were installing, it had an old user interface and was dated somehow.
+Rather than installing an application, a better choice would have been to pay to upgrade the current system, because after several months working with me and seeing all the limitations of the new system, one of the business leads said, “can we go back to the old system?”
+This was only partially in jest because the new system was going to set the company back in several ways.
+It was difficult for me to see how the company was going to get a payback from the software that I was helping them implement.
+The older software was a better fit for their needs, and they had already been trained on how to use it.
+Once again, the executives for this company had no idea what they actually bought but instead had been persuaded to buy the new application based on hype and one particular vendor being “hot” in the market.

 How we Adjust Life Expectancy Per Software Category

 Our estimates for an application’s life expectancy are adjusted per software category.
 Our standard estimate is seven years, but we may go longer or shorter depending upon the application type.
-In some cases we will go with five years or even three years.
-Because of this variability, the TCO estimate should be given as an average per year (and also an average per year per user) in order to normalize the TCOs between applications in various categories.
+In some cases, we will go with five years or even three years.
+Because of this variability, the TCO estimate should be given as an average per year (and an average per year per user) to normalize the TCOs between applications in various categories.
 On the other hand, ERP systems tend to be longer-lived, averaging between eight and twelve years.
 ERP systems take so long to implement that it’s infeasible to replace them more frequently.
-On-premises applications tend to have longer lifespans because they are more diffi cult to re-implement; that is, they have more lock-in.
+On-premises applications tend to have longer lifespans because they are more difficult to re-implement; they have more lock-in.
 SaaS offers the potential of being able to switch between software vendors much more quickly.

 Because they have less invested, SaaS applications have less lock-in than on-premises applications.
 Generally speaking, the ability to switch vendors easily would be a tremendous benefit to enterprise software because—as has been pointed out repeatedly—many companies frequently make poorly informed software selection decisions and are therefore stuck with a bad application for years.
 This is, of course, why Excel and Access use is so high in many companies.
 Excel is used as the patch—the ultimate backup—when the purchased application cannot meet the business requirements.